deekshant-w/OperatingSystemsLab/README.md

 # Operating Systems Lab (ETCS-352)
 Experiments for Operating Systems Lab (ETCS-352) performed by me in 2021 at uni.

-All codes are written by me except the ones with a tilde (~) before their name in the Table of contents mentioned below.
-Most of the codes donot require any external libraries but for those that do, their corresponding imports are done at the top of their respective files.
-I have also attatched a cummulative requirements.txt file.

 <details><summary>Topics Covered 🌟</summary>

 <p>